Polars in Finance Cheat Sheet

 2

-Cross-sectional Relative Strength: Price relative to the market average for that specific day.
+Cross-sectional relative strength: price vs. market average that day.

 shape: (5, 12)